appacademy/Module-1-Resources/week1/d4-helper-functions/README.md

 `Using Mocha`

-- Make sure you're in the folder that contains the 'test' file/folder
+- Make sure you're in the folder that contains the 'test' file
 - Run `mocha` to run all test files
 - Run `mocha -b` to run the test until one fails
 - Run `mocha <testFileLocation>` to run a single test